-Dunmore East is the cruise ship port that serves the city of Waterford.
-It’s a quant seaside village with a few galleries, gift shops and restaurants and some very nice walking trails along the coast.
+The port of Dunmore East is located very near the city of Waterford and while Dunmore East has a small harbor it is not an industrial port.
+The larger ships visiting are primarily cruise ships.
+The town itself is a quant seaside village with galleries, gift shops and restaurants and some nice walking trails along the shore.
+The villages charm and natural surroundings are well worth spending some time ashore.
 It is a bit isolated however and transportation options are few.
-It is also a tender port as there are no docks capable of handling cruise ships.
-The harbour itself services mostly small fishing boats and pleasure craft.
+It is also a tender port as there are no docks capable of handling large ships.

 Money – Ireland (the Republic) uses the Euro and generally do not accept the British Pound.
-It is Northern Ireland that is part of the United Kingdom and uses the Pound.
+Northern Ireland is separate from the Irish Republic, is part of the United Kingdom and uses the Pound.

-Attractions Nearby – Other than enjoying the scenery of a small seaside resort village the only local attraction is Lafcadio Hearn Japanese Gardens about 8 miles west of town.
-Most of the points of interest associated with Dunmore East are to be found in the nearby city of Waterford.
-They include:
+Attractions – Other than the scenery and the atmosphere of a quant seaside resort village most of the points of interest are located in the nearby city of Waterford.

 Waterford itself was once one of Ireland’s most important cities, It was historically a place of great wealth due to its role as a seaport and trading center.
 Much of this wealth was used to build the city’s public buildings in the 18th and 19th centuries.
 One of the most attractive and opulent of these is the Bishop’s Palace.
 A beautiful architectural treasure over 250 years old.
 It is now a museum with the ground and first floors furnished as a very elegant 18th century townhouse.